mail-in-a-box/mailinabox/README.md

 💤 - **I did not begin this part yet!**

-- ✅ Proper support for Debian (I recommend Debian Buster or later, but if it works on your machine, it works!)
-AND Ubuntu 20.04 LTS;
+- ✅ Support for Debian AND Ubuntu 20.04 LTS;

 - ✅ Native support for SMTP relays (For example: SendGrid);

 - ✅ Bumped the bootstrap and jQuery dependencies' versions - and we've got a brand new admin panel now!

-- ✅ Per-domain `nginx` configuration support.
-This will allow you to:

-- - Use PHP (e.g. host a domain shortener);

-- - Custom pages will no longer have their pages defaulting to the MiaB services (`/admin`, `/mail`, etc.);
+- ✅ Per-domain `nginx` configuration: Custom pages will no longer have their pages defaulting to the MiaB services (`/admin`, `/mail`, etc.);

 - ✅ Updated NextCloud to the latest version available;

 - ✅ Performing backups immediately from the admin panel (independently from the daily schedule);

-- 💤 Encrypting backups using user-provided PGP keys;
+- 👨‍💻 Encrypting backups using user-provided PGP keys;

+- 👨‍💻 Integrate a WKD server (Web Key Directory) for PGP keys;

+- 💤 Restricting access to the admin panel to certain IP's?

+- 💤 Customizing MTA names? (because privacy)

+### Ideas section:

 - 💤 Ability to download the backups from the admin panel;

-### Ideas section:

 - 💤 Possibility of making some services optional (if they require more software to be installed) on setup?

 - - For example, one might simply not use NextCloud/Munin at all, and they're there... just wasting resources.

-- 💤 Restricting access to the admin panel to certain IP's?

-- 💤 Customizing MTA names? (because privacy)

 - 💤 AXFR Transfers (for secondary DNS) using TSIG?